dsgpaiva/dsgpaiva/README.md

 <p>Hello! 🙋‍♂️<br>
 I'm David Paiva, known as jaxxibae online, and I'm an IT student from Portugal 🇵🇹!<br>
-I have past experience with Node.js, C#, React Native and Java, and I'm currently learning ASP.NET and Angular.</p>
+I have past experience with Node.js, C#, React Native and Java, and I'm currently learning ASP.NET and Angular.
+Currently studying Software Development @ ISTEC and working as a Junior Software Developer @ BRAVANTIC.</p>

 ### Social Media